Thursday, January 26, 2006

 Why I Love Ronald Reagan--Part 3

 This is my 3rd and final post on Ronald Reagan.
 I hope you have been as inspired by his life as I have been to learn and be a better person as a result.
-I feel a kinship with him when it comes to faith, convictions, belief in freedom and his heart.
 When it comes to his humor and optimism I aspire to be more like him.
-I was encouraged during the Alito hearings that for the most part I was able to laugh at the democrats instead of getting mad.
-In the future I hope to be able to beat my critics at their own game with humor like Reagan did.

 Reagan was by no means perfect since none of us are.
 It was actually encouraging to see that he was human.
 In my opinion his biggest failure was in his role as Dad.
 I think most of it was a generational thing and that he just didn't know how to be a great dad.
 His own father had been an alcoholic.
 But one only needs to look at Ron Jr. and the way he carries himself (like he has a chip on his shoulder) to see that Reagan was not able to translate some of his powerful lessons to his own kids.
 And thus we see he was only human.
 Now back to the positive stuff :-).